Diversity, Equity, Inclusion and Anti-racism.

 Anti-Racism in Pregnancy

 Racism affects how people receive healthcare.
+Providence is engaged in the Team Steps program to help center births on patients and their goals.
 Here are some outstanding articles and videos challenging past medical assumptions that led to racism in medicine.

 Promoting Social Justice through Clinical Practice